 Items should be submitted to [email protected].
 The item, which can be an event, news headline, lecture or seminar or other newsworthy item, must be connected to an OSU program, department or organization.
 Most community events, even if they include an OSU faculty member or student, will not be included unless the event is sponsored in part by an OSU affiliated group.
+We do not include course announcements.
 OSU Today is assembled daily (weekly during Summer term) and does not draw automatically from any OSU calendar or other source.
 Items must be submitted via email for inclusion.
 Do NOT send them via PDF.
 Text only.
 See below for specific guidelines on submission types and formats.

 Items must be submitted by 4 p.m. the previous day for inclusion in the next day’s edition, but submitters are requested to try and submit items at least a week in advance if possible.
 Items submitted at the last minute may be held if they do not contain complete information.